AndyFilter/LatencyMeterRefreshed/README.md

 # Measure performance and latency of your PC

-Are you Interested in measuring the latency of your system, but can't afford **750\$ monitor**?
+Are you interested in measuring the latency of your system, but can't afford a **750\$ monitor**?
 Well in that case you are not alone!
-This program let's you even measure the latency of single component like **mouse latency, system latency,** or just overall latency.
+This program lets you measure even the latency of a single component like **mouse latency, system latency,** or just overall latency.
 For not more than **10$**!

 # What will you need